 The f-stop gives you the depth of field.
 A good way to remember how the f-stops work is—the smaller the hole (larger f-stop numbers) the longer the depth of field.
 That means the background will be in focus as well as the foreground.
 Using a larger hole such as f/2.8, f/4 will give you a shorter depth of field.
 The foreground will be in focus but the background will not be in focus.

 Now, the exposure setting depends on the f-stop.
 The smaller the hole, the more light you will need to set the right exposure.
-The larger the hole, less light will be needed, so you will need a faster shutter speed or exposure length.
-Sometimes is can be a complicated series of settings to find the right exposure.
+The larger the hole, the less light needed, so you will need a faster shutter speed or exposure length.
+Sometimes it can be a complicated series of settings to find the right exposure.
 When you use a digital camera with a preview, it makes it pretty easy to find the right exposure.
 Of course, if you have the time to fool around with the settings, that’s great.
 However, if you’re at a baseball or football game, there won’t be enough time.
 You’ll have to set your camera up before the action begins and take lots of shots.

 Learning how to combine all three settings is not hard if you know how to use your camera, and if you understand what the exposure or shutter speed does in combination with the f-stop.
 There are a few other things that are used to get the exposure right on any shot.
 You also have the lens to bring into consideration.
 Some of them may not go below f/4; in that case you’ll have to combine a slow shutter speed with the high ISO to get the correct exposure.
 Lenses are called a fast lens or a slow lens; that pertains to the lowest aperture setting.